Automorphisms of $\mathbb{P}^1$-bundles over rational surfaces: P 1 -bundles over P 2

-\subsection{Decomposable bundles over \texorpdfstring{$\p^2$}{P2}}
+\subsection{Decomposable bundles over \texorpdfstring{$\boldsymbol{\p^2}$}{P2}}

-In this section we give an explicit description of the decomposable $\p^1$-bundles over $\p^2$, similar to the one provided in \S\ref{SubSec:DecFa} for the $\P^1$-bundles over the Hirzebruch surfaces.
-We give also here global coordinates on decomposable $\p^1$-bundles over $\p^2$.
+In this section, we give an explicit description of the decomposable $\p^1\!$-bundles over $\p^2$, similar to the one provided in \S~\ref{SubSec:DecFa} for the $\p^1\!$-bundles over the Hirzebruch surfaces.
+We also give global coordinates on decomposable $\p^1\!$-bundles over $\p^2$.

 \begin{definition} Let $b\in \Z$.
 Define $\PP_b$ to be the quotient of $(\A^2\setminus \{0\})\times (\A^3\setminus \{0\})$ by the action of $(\G_m)^2$ given by

 The class of $(y_0,y_1,z_0,z_1,z_2)$ will be written $[y_0:y_1;z_0:z_1:z_2]$.
 The projection